 What is a Reverse Mortgage?

-HECMs account for 90% of all reverse mortgages in the United States, so that’s what we’ll be focusing on in this post.
+HECMs account for 90% of all reverse mortgages in the United States.
+Read on for more information on them.

 How It Works

 In a traditional mortgage, the homeowner makes monthly payments to a lender.
-But with a reverse mortgage, it is the opposite, and the lender makes payments to the homeowner.
-In a reverse mortgage, you still own your home, but your home is used as collateral.
+But with a reverse mortgage, it’s the opposite.
+The lender makes payments to the homeowner.
+In a reverse mortgage, you still own your home, but it’s used as collateral.
 The amount of the mortgage is mostly based on the equity you’ve accumulated in your property over the years.
 Home equity is the difference between your home’s appraised value and the existing mortgages you have on the property.
 For many senior homeowners, their equity represents a major portion of their net worth.
 Reverse mortgages make it possible to tap into this net worth and use it as part of their retirement income.

-Although no interest payments need to be made during the term of the reverse mortgage, the homeowner is still responsible to pay for property taxes, homeowners’ insurance, and any other obligations, as well as maintain the property.
-Failure to do any of these while you have a reverse mortgage can result in the foreclosure of your home.
-In addition, if you stop living in the home for longer than one year (even if it is because of living in a long-term care facility or for medical reasons), it breaks the terms and conditions of the mortgage, and you are required to repay the loan balance in full.
+Although no interest payments need to be made during the term of the reverse mortgage, there are some other requirements.
+The homeowner is still responsible for paying property taxes, homeowners’ insurance, and any other obligations, as well as maintain the property.
+Failure to do any of these with a reverse mortgage can result in the foreclosure of the home.
+In addition, if you stop living in the home for longer than one year (even if it is because of living in a long-term care facility or for medical reasons), it breaks the terms and conditions of the mortgage.
+At that point, you are required to repay the loan balance in full.

-Reverse mortgages are insured by the Federal Housing Administration (FHA), which guarantees that the homeowner will receive all the payments they are entitled to.
+Reverse mortgages are insured by the Federal Housing Administration (FHA).
+They guarantee the homeowner will receive all the payments they are entitled to.
 It also protects the homeowner from ever owing more on the loan than the home is worth.
-The money received by the reverse mortgage is not taxable, as it is considered a loan advance by the IRS.
-The amount you are able to receive is determined by several factors including the value of your home, your age, age of your spouse, the amount due on your existing mortgage, and the interest rate.
+The money received by the reverse mortgage is not taxable.
+It is considered a loan advance by the IRS.
+The amount you are able to receive is determined by several factors.
+These include the value of your home, your age, age of your spouse, the amount due on your existing mortgage, and the interest rate.

 When you take out a reverse mortgage, there are several ways you can choose to receive your payment.
-The majority of these options come with adjustable interest rates, as they involve multiple payments over a period of time, over which interest rates are changing.
+The majority come with adjustable interest rates because they involve multiple payments over a period of time and interest rates change.

 - Lump Sum: With this option, you receive all of your proceeds at once when the loan closes.
-This is also the only option that comes with a fixed interest rate, as it is the only one with a single payment.
+This is also the only option that comes with a fixed interest rate since it is the only one with a single payment.
 This comes with a catch though.
-As of October 2013, there is a cap on how much you can take out from your reverse mortgage within the first year – generally 60%.
+As of October 2013, there is a cap on how much can be taken out with a reverse mortgage within the first year.
+It’s generally 60%.

 - Term Payments: With this payment option, the lender gives the borrower equal monthly payments over a set period of time.
 The period of the time is the borrower’s choosing.